addarshh/Deepfake_Detection/README.md

 If you want to train some models without lunching the script:
 - for the **non-siamese** architectures (e.g. EfficientNetB4, EfficientNetB4Att), you can simply specify the model in [train_binclass.py](train_binclass.py) with the *--net* parameter;
 - for the **siamese** architectures (e.g. EfficientNetB4ST, EfficientNetB4AttST), you have to:
   1. train the architecture as a feature extractor first, using the [train_triplet.py](train_triplet.py) script and being careful of specifying its name with the *--net* parameter **without** the ST suffix.
-For instance, for training the EfficientNetB4ST you will have to first run `python train_triplet.py --net EfficientNetB4 --other params`;
+For instance, for training the EfficientNetB4ST you will have to first run `python train_triplet.py --net EfficientNetB4 --otherparams`;
   2. finetune the model using [train_binclass.py](train_binclass.py), being careful this time to specify the architecture's name **with** the ST suffix and to insert as *--init* argument the path to the weights of the feature extractor trained at the previous step.
 You will end up running something like `python train_binclass.py --net EfficientNetB4ST --init path/to/EfficientNetB4/weights/trained/with/train_triplet/weights.pth --otherparams`